 There are no FDA approved medications for RSD, but some may be prescribed off-label or for other conditions.

 Guanfacine is a common medication for RSD.
 It’s normally prescribed to lower blood pressure but it also interacts with receptors in the brain, reducing hyperactivity and emotional responses.

 Along with traditional therapies, you can do a few things on your own to help manage your emotional response to rejection and criticism.

-For example, keep your emotions in perspective.
-Understand that what you feel or perceive to be rejection or criticism may not really exist.
+For example, it may help to keep your emotions in perspective.
+Try to understand that what you feel or perceive to be rejection or criticism may not really exist.”

 Understandably, it can be hard to control hurt feelings.
-But instead of having an outburst when you feel shunned, stay calm and rationally discuss your feelings with the other person.
+But instead of having an outburst when you feel shunned, do your best to stay calm.

 It also helps to reduce your overall stress level, which can help you feel more calm and at ease.
 This makes it easier to control your emotions.